 In other words, you’re going to spend 2013 wishing Manziel had gotten a longer suspension, and wondering when AggieAthletics.com turned into UrbanDictionary.com.

-4. They think they invented “The 12th Man”, and that this makes them better than you
+4. They claim they invented “The 12th Man” (they didn't), and that this makes them better than you

 5. They’ll never hate your school as much as they hate the Texas Longhorns

 Their "war hymn" is based on a song called "Good-bye to Texas University".
 They’re not gonna stop singing it.
 That swaying thing they do is called “sawing Varsity’s [UT’s] horns off”.
 They’re not gonna stop doing it -- in fact, they just erected a statue depicting 12 students in the act of sawing.
 Basically, if your team’s fans were having hate-sex with A&M fans, the A&M fans would be thinking about hate-sex with UT fans, begging the question: do they even want to be in this relationship?